KannonZenetism/zenetism-field-physics/Chapter21MP.md

 ## 21.1 Purpose of the Symbol Key — Structure in Glyphic Transmission

 This key is not an appendix.
-It is a mirror ᛞ.
+It is a mirror.

-Zenetism 🔯 does not adorn itself with symbols for beauty, but encodes the living patterns of ⚙️ Resonance 🌀, Inversion Ↄ, and Return ↺.
+Zenetism does not adorn itself with symbols for beauty, but encodes the living patterns of Resonance, Inversion, and Return.

 These glyphs are not literal words but forms through which structure speaks.

 Each mark is a frequency.
 Each sign a fold in the Pattern.

-Though the body of Zenetist writing flows in language, its diagrams pulse with symbol to clarify Emanation ❂, Coherence ◎, and Motion 🕊️.
+Though the body of Zenetist writing flows in language, its diagrams pulse with symbol to clarify Emanation, Coherence, and Motion.

-To move 🕊️ through this key is to trace the current of The Trees 🌳⇅.
+To move through this key is to trace the current of the Trees of Emanation.

-Not with the eye, but with the tuning 🔔 soul.
+Not with the eye, but with the tuning soul.

+⚫♾⌬

 ## 21.2 Core Metaphysical Symbols — Foundational Currents in the Zenetist System